Pre-major Admissions

 Students apply to the Industrial Design program after acceptance to the university.
 A portfolio is a collection of an applicant's best creative work, revealing the applicant's creative skills and presented as professionally as possible.
 This initial screening process helps to determine a candidate's potential for success within the program.
 In order to maintain academic program quality in relation to faculty, staff and facilities, the program limits the number of applicants admitted.
 The school reserves the right to be the sole judge of who shall be accepted into the program.

-On average, the program accepts 2o pre-majors annually.
+On average, the program accepts 20 pre-majors annually.
 Historically, 80-110 students apply every year.

 Included here are portfolio instructions, tips, instructions, and examples.

-Portfolios will be reviewed by an Industrial Design committee three times per year; once per quarter.
-Students should submit their portfolio the quarter before they plan to start at WWU.
+Portfolios will be reviewed by an Industrial Design committee two times per year, for admission in upcoming Fall quarter.
+Incoming students should submit their portfolio the quarter before they plan to start at WWU.
 For example, for incoming Freshman their first opportunity to apply will be during spring quarter or the April deadline of their senior year in high school.

-Students who have not heard from WWU Admissions regarding university acceptance should still submit an Entrance Portfolio by the due date below.
+Students applying by Spring deadline who have not heard from WWU Admissions regarding university acceptance should still submit an Entrance Portfolio by the posted due date.
 Please indicate on your ID application that you have applied and are waiting for a determination.

-If applicants do not qualify for acceptance one quarter, they may reapply for a following quarter after improving the content of their portfolio.
+If applicants do not qualify for acceptance one quarter, they may reapply at the next opportunity after improving the content of their portfolio.

 Apply!